zukulent0/Swap-League/rules.md

 ## Joining the League ##
 - Please use this <a href="https://goo.gl/forms/ufoIOwyj3x2opccX2">FORM</a> to sign up for the league
-- Based on the League you wish to join (S,A,B,C,...), you will fight the league gatekeeper to determine your placement
+- Based on the League you wish to join (S,A,B,C,D), you will fight the league gatekeeper to determine your placement
 - The S/A gatekeeper is Blink (<a href="https://twitter.com/harddrop">@harddrop</a>) while the B/C gatekeeper is saltedbread (<a href="https://twitter.com/saltedbread">@saltedbread</a>)
 - S/A/B/C league entrants will play a FT15 qualifier match with their respective gatekeeper
 - D League entrants will play a FT3 set with <a href="https://twitter.com/saltedbread">@saltedbread</a>